-Diversity, equity and inclusion (DEI) is a priority in Philadelphia, a city striving to achieve the founding ideals of our country.
+Diversity, equity, inclusion, and accessibility (DEIA) is a priority in Philadelphia, a city striving to achieve the founding ideals of our country.

 The City of Philadelphia is the largest city in the U.S. to be designated a Certified Welcoming city by Welcoming America.
 This designation is given to cities that have policies and programs in place that reflect the city’s values and commitment to making sure immigrants feel included and welcomed.
 The Certified Welcoming process includes a detailed self-assessment and in-depth audit of the city’s policies, programs, and services, resulting in an overall score.
 Full details for Philadelphia are available in the Certification Audit Report.
 The average score among Certified Welcoming cities is 55 points.
 Philadelphia earned 92 out of 100 points.